How do I submit a Digital Millennium Copyright Act (DMCA) notice to AWS?

 What happens next?

-Once we receive your DMCA notice, you will receive an automated email acknowledging receipt of your notice.
-If we have questions about your notice, we will email you back asking for more information and we request that you respond to our email so that we can continue looking into your report.
+After we receive your DMCA notice, you'll receive an automated email acknowledging receipt of your notice.
+If we have questions about your notice, we'll email you asking for more information.
+We request that you respond to our email so that we can continue looking into your report.

-If your DMCA notice is complete and valid and the reported content is on AWS, we will take action expeditiously including contacting our customer to remove or disable access to the infringing content.
+If your DMCA notice is complete and valid and the reported content is on AWS, we'll take action expeditiously including contacting our customer to remove or disable access to the infringing content.
 Whenever we remove content in response to a DMCA notice, we provide a copy of the original complaint as well as your contact information to our customer.
-If our customer does not believe that the content is infringing and/or the content should not be removed, they may reach out to you directly to resolve the issue or they may submit a counter-notice to us under the DMCA.
+If our customer doesn't believe that the content is infringing or that the content shouldn't be removed, they might reach out to you directly to resolve the issue or they might submit a counter-notice to us under the DMCA.

 Repeat infringer policy